Website, PWA, or native app: which should you choose based on your needs?

 - Services and reservations.
 The website serves local SEO and acquisition.
 The PWA manages scheduling, reminders, and simple changes.
 The native app becomes key with fine geolocation, calendar integration, and digital wallets.
 Notifications become a very powerful reactivation lever when they are contextual and moderate.

 - Industry and B2B.
-The site centralizes documentation and generates leads.
+The website centralizes documentation and generates leads.
 The PWA streamlines field forms and simple reports.
 The native app is essential when robust offline capabilities, sensors, and advanced security become critical for business continuity.

 - Media products and communities.
 The website maximizes reach and SEO acquisition.
 The PWA creates a habit of consultation thanks to caching and reminders.
 The native app offers a more immersive reading and interaction experience with fine controls over audio and video quality.

-Here's how you can make a decision without hesitation.
+Here's how you can decide without hesitation.

 1. Write down the main objective for the next quarter.
 Acquisition, engagement, operation.